zhengchenliang/FPS-file-format/README.md

   - Filter records based on conditions.
   - Sort data by a specified key.
   - Merge multiple FPS files.
+  - Convert FPS files to JSON and back (json/flat).
   - Execute external scripts on selected rows with flexible selectors (including ranges and parallel/sequential execution).

 ## Installation